webroo/backbone-baseview/README.md

-# Backbone.Baseview
+# Backbone.BaseView

 Backbone.BaseView is a subclass of Backbone.View that helps with the most common tasks of managing views.

-Generally most Backbone views have a simple lifecycle, it usually consists of rendering a template, responding to DOM events, updating elements and managing several subviews.
-BaseView is designed to remove some of the boilerplate associated with these tasks, while retaining the flexibility that Backbone is known for.
+Generally most Backbone views have a similar lifecycle, it usually consists of rendering a template, responding to DOM events, updating elements and managing several subviews.
+BaseView is designed to remove some of the boilerplate associated with these tasks while retaining the flexibility that Backbone is known for.

 ## Getting started